 Create this modern Christmas centerpiece with simple wood materials, paint, and Mod Podge.
 It would look awesome on your dinner table!

-Man Podger Walter has outdone himself this time with his gorgeous, modern tree centerpiece.
+Man Podger Walter has outdone himself this time with his gorgeous, modern Christmas candle holder.
 Walter . . . is this going into your Etsy shop?
 I think some of us want it!!
 I know I do.
 If I have to pick my favorite type of holiday decor, it’s the kind that’s simple and clean.

 Though I’ve been guilty of the more colorful, busy type of projects, the style just like Walter’s Christmas centerpiece is my favorite.
-This project is not difficult, and you can see how awesome the results are; I’ll let Walter tell you how it’s done.
+This wood Christmas craft is not difficult, and you can see how awesome the results are; I’ll let Walter tell you how it’s done.

 This is a easy project that can make a statement to any decor for the holidays.
 I love mid-century modern design, so I decided to go with a modern Christmas centerpiece.
 Made out of wood, and simply stated.